savetree-1/maritime-weather-intelligence/README.md

 ### 2. Backend
 - Navigate to `backend/`
 - Run `npm init -y` and install Express: `npm install express`
-- Set up PostgreSQL connection
+- Set up PostgreSQL connection:
+  - Copy `.env.example` to `.env` and fill in your database credentials.
+  - Install dependencies: `npm install pg dotenv`
+  - See `backend/db.js` for connection setup and `backend/server.js` for usage example.
+  - Test with: `node server.js` and visit `/api/test-db` to verify connection.

 ### 3. ML Microservice
 - Navigate to `ml_service/`